-Martisor is an authentic Romanian celebration that dates back to the time of the Thracians, but it’s also the name given to the little talismans with red and white strings, offered during this holiday.
+Martisor is an authentic Romanian celebration that dates back to the time of the Thracians, but also the name given to the little talismans with red and white strings, offered during this holiday.

 From March 1st to March 8th, when Romania celebrates not only Women’s Day, but also Mother’s Day, everything revolves around these tiny gifts.
-Men and children usually scour the markets and shops in order to find the most beautiful martisoare for the ladies in their lives, while women are looking forward to wear them pinned to their fanciest clothes.
-Their reputation of lucky charms might be long gone, but their design seems more important than ever.
+Men and children usually scour the markets and shops in order to find the most beautiful martisoare for the ladies in their lives, while women are looking forward to wearing them pinned to their fanciest clothes.
+Their reputation of lucky charms might be long gone, but their design seems more eye-catching than ever.